 There are lots of opinions about how much should be spent for fixed expenses (such as food at 12% - 14%?) vs. discretionary expenses, but if you don't know where your money is going in the first place, you can't make intelligent decisions about anything.
 The time it takes to assemble this information is minimal compared to the benefits it will provide.
 Knowing what your specific expenses are now, is also 90% of figuring out what they may need to be in the future.
 If you're going to have to figure it out anyway for retirement planning, get a jump on it now to make sure that you're set up for future financial success.
 After all, your future financial security depends on the actions that you take now.
 Use a retirement planner to assess your current financial situation, as well as for your future needs and goals.

-Only 33% of households have a written budget, and only 25% have a written retirement plan.
-You can easily accomplish both at the same time with a good retirement planner (yes, like The Complete Retirement Planner!)
+Only 33% of households have a written budget, and only 28% have a written financial plan.
+You can easily accomplish both at the same time with a good financial planning tool (yes, like The Complete Retirement Planner!).

 There are other less tangible reasons for knowing the details of your finances that point to financial discipline, fiscal responsibility, and generally being financially well informed.
 Since you're reading this, you're already taking steps to be informed.
-If you're going to use a retirement planner, take full advantage of it and use it to assess your current finances as well.
+If you're going to use a financial planning tool, take full advantage of it and use it to assess your current finances as well.